mmn97/learningGit/README.md

 # learningGit
 	git is a distributed version control system.
+	How to fix merge conflicts?